Python1320/bwurelayvis/README.md

-bwurelayvis - Banwidth Utilization relay and visualizer
+bwurelayvis - Bandwidth Utilization Relay and Visualizer
 ===========
 Relays a network interface's usage through UDP.
 Receiver is an OpenWrt router with way too many useless LEDs.